Cumwhitton: Viking burial ground

 In March 2004, a Cumbrian metal detectorist, Peter Adams, working found a brooch in the ploughsoil on farmland belonging to Townfoot Farm, on the western edge of Cumwhitton.
 This was identified as a rare Viking oval brooch of ninth- or tenth-century date.
 These are almost always found in pairs and in a burial context.
 They therefore returned to the site and subsequently found a second brooch.
 Given the rarity of these brooches in England, funding was secured for an evaluation of the findspot to ascertain whether they came from a grave.
 A grave was located and found to be furnished; the grave goods included the remains of a wooden box, laid at the feet of the deceased.
 Several more artefacts, including part of a sword, were found in the surrounding ploughsoil during the evaluation, suggesting that the grave had formed part of a cemetery.
 A major excavation to record this important site was then funded by English Heritage, as it was under immediate threat from plough damage.

 In total, six burials were found, dating to the early tenth century, though almost no skeletal material survived as a result of the acidic nature of the soil.
 While osteological sexing was not possible, the grave goods suggested these were the burials of two women and four men, the first grave being separated from the rest by about 10 m.
 The group of five was carefully organised into two closely spaced rows, the central grave of the eastern row being surrounded by a shallow ditch, which suggests that it was once marked by a mound.
-All the graves were orientated broadly east-west, although how significant this was remains unclear.
+All the graves were orientated broadly east–west, although how significant this was remains unclear.
 All the burials were richly furnished, and contained a wide range of artefacts, including swords, spearheads, spurs, knives, and numerous beads and other grave goods, implying that they were not Christian.

 Some of the metalwork from the burials is clearly linked to Scandinavia, and in particular cases, like that of the oval brooches, is highly likely to have been made there.
 However, other artefacts, such as some of the textiles, seax, folding blades, and spurs, are of probable Insular manufacture.
 Many of the objects suggest a complexity in their manufacture, with elements derived from a multiplicity of sources.
-However other items, such as the buckle sets, suggest regional manufacture and provide the first evidence for either an individual craftman or workshop in the local area.
+However other items, such as the buckle sets, suggest regional manufacture and provide the first evidence for either an individual craftsman or workshop in the local area.

 The excavations were published in 2014 by Oxford Archaeology North in their Lancaster Imprints series: Shadows in the Sand: Excavation of a Viking-age cemetery at Cumwhitton, Cumbria, by Caroline Paterson, Adam J Parsons, Rachel M Newman, Nick Johnson, and Christine Howard Davis, Lancaster.
 It is intended that an exhibition of various artifacts will take place at the Tullie House Museum in Carlisle.